zachhhhh/WhisperLiveKit/README.md

 - **Confidence Validation** – Immediately validate high-confidence tokens for faster inference (WhisperStreaming only)
 - **Buffering Preview** – Displays unvalidated transcription segments (not compatible with SimulStreaming yet)
 - **Punctuation-Based Speaker Splitting [BETA]** - Align speaker changes with natural sentence boundaries for more readable transcripts
 - **SimulStreaming Backend** - Ultra-low latency transcription using state-of-the-art AlignAtt policy.
-The code is not directly included in the repo : To use, please copy [whisper](https://github.com/ufal/SimulStreaming/tree/main/simul_whisper/whisper) folder into `whisperlivekit/simul_whisper/` . ⚠️ You must comply with the [Polyform license](https://github.com/ufal/SimulStreaming/blob/main/LICENCE.txt)
+The code is not bundled directly in this repository.
+To retrieve it, please run `python whisperlivekit/download_simulstreaming_backend.py`

 ## Quick Start